What Is A Superfan, Truly? [WAAMN Chapter 3.1]

 Superfans exist across a wide spectrum of sectors, but perhaps nowhere more substantially than in the music business.
 From the early days of Beatlemania to Taylor’s “Swifties” today, the top acts in the world have some of the top fans.
 But not all of them.

 Though Swift herself appears to be unavailable, I’ve lined up interviews with some other fascinating artists for this next chapter, “Rise of the Superfan.”
-Acts from pop trio Hanson to indie rapper Russ show that when it comes to making a living in a demanding field, it’s not always about having the biggest fan base—it’s about having the most engaged audience.
+Acts from pop trio Hanson to indie star Amanda Palmer show that when it comes to making a living in a demanding field, it’s not always about having the biggest fan base—it’s about having the most engaged audience.

 Understanding how musicians build and nurture a rabid fan community is critical to anyone looking to grow a business, as you can see from the superfans of everything from specific airlines to Pez dispensers.